 • Gas evolution reaction on negative plate: 2H+ + 2e = H2 Gas

-From these simplified equations, it can be seen that the charged oxygen and hydrogen ions produced by the breakdown of water are in solution as ionic species.
+From these simplified equations, we can see that the charged oxygen and hydrogen ions produced by the breakdown of water are in solution as ionic species.

-They are then attracted to the oppositely charged electrodes where (due to the electrochemistry of the charging process) hydrogen is reduced by gaining an electron and oxygen is oxidized by losing an electron.
+It then attracts them to the oppositely charged electrodes where (because of the electrochemistry of the charging process) hydrogen is reduced by gaining an electron and oxygen is oxidized by losing an electron.
 Because the gases are then trapped, water is lost from the electrolyte.
 However, the tubular gel battery design efficiently contains these gases within the voids created in the immobilized electrolyte which now become small gas pockets.
 These pockets effectively store the gases which become reservoirs for subsequent recombination to form water.

 Tubular Gel Battery demand high-quality materials of construction: In particular, the multitube gauntlet (PT Bags) used in the plate and the PVC separator are manufactured by Microtex to the most demanding specifications found in the lead-acid battery industry.
 This ensures a high burst pressure in the PT Bags gauntlet to resist cyclic volume changes of the active material.
 This volume change can lead to paste shedding and loss of capacity if lower grade materials with a lower burst strength PT Bags are used.

 Likewise, Microtex’s Time Tested PVC separator has optimum porosity, low shrinkage and high stability in sulphuric acid.
-This ensures that the tubular gel battery will meet its design criteria and guaranteed life, even under very arduous conditions.
+This ensures that the tubular gel battery will meet its design criteria with minimum internal resistance and guaranteed life, even under very arduous conditions.